yasinaydin14/Pokemon-Bot/README.md

  ## Team Sets

  Team sets are dirs of PS team files that are randomly sampled between episodes.
-They are stored on huggingface at [`jakegrigsby/metamon-teams`](https://huggingface.co/datasets/jakegrigsby/metamon-teams) and can be downloaded in advance with `python -m metamon.download teams`
+They are stored on huggingface at [`jakegrigsby/metamon-teams`](https://huggingface.co/datasets/jakegrigsby/metamon-teams) and can be downloaded in advance with `python -m metamon.data.download teams`

 ```python
 metamon.env.get_metamon_teams(battle_format : str, set_name : str)